cimocimocimo/staydrysystems.com/web/app/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Does your Plugin support Product Refund? =

-Our existing plugin does not track product refund data, however you can buy our <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552" target="_blank">paid plugin</a> to get access to product Refund data
+Our existing plugin does not track product refund data, however you can buy our <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">paid plugin</a> to get access to product Refund data

 = Does your plugin supports Multilingual Wordpress site? =

 Our plugin does not support Multilingual Wordpress site.

+= Does your plugin supports Child/Custom Theme? =

+For the Child/Custom theme support; kindly contact us at analytics2(at)tatvic(dot)com.

 = How to verify if you have implemented the Plugin well? =